 Women in Business Lunch Club

-We hold lunches every two months for Women in Business.
+We hold lunches every three months for Women in Business.

 Launched in 2005, the Ashdown Hurrey Women in Business Lunch Club set new standards for networking in East Sussex, and many others have followed suit.

 The lunches give an opportunity for like minded ladies to network in an informal atmosphere whilst enjoying superb food.
 The events often host guest speakers which make the lunch club a must for women in business from Hastings and the wider Rother area.

 Hosted by the team at Ashdown Hurrey, each of the quarterly meetings are an excellent opportunity to network, share experience and enjoy a well-earned break from the office.

 To help ensure people can confidently plan their day, the club always runs from midday to 2.30pm.

 Dates of meetings for 2020: